 If you manage other people, the first thing you need to understand is that your success depends on their success.
-The more you empower your employees, the more they will grow and thrive.Mark Woodland – Xplor Founder and CEO
+The more you empower your employees, the more they will grow and thrive.Mark Woodland – Founder and CEO of Education at Xplor

 1. Give employees generous boundaries.